Medicine and Enteral Feeds: Does it Need to be Kosher?

 1.0 contact hour (CE credit)

-Expiration date: November 1, 2027
+Expiration date: October 17, 2027

-This lecture will provide in-depth information on:
+This lecture will provide in-depth information on administering feeds and medications that may not be kosher.

-• Sanctity of regarding one’s health status
+• Sanctity of regarding one’s health and saving a life (pikuach nefesh)

-• Oral versus tube feeding and ingestion
+• Oral feeds versus tube feeding

 Please note: This lecture will discuss and analyze high level rabbinic sources.